Korean Submitted Names

 Nami is an archaic word for sea, and nowadays means stranger if used in the right context.
 It is spelled 나미 in Korean.
 Also spelled Na-Mi

 From Sino-Korean 南 (nam) meaning "south" combined with 一 (il) meaning "one".
-Other hanja combinations are possible.
+Other hanja combinations can form this name as well.

 Nam-joo f & m Korean